wiktorwojcik112/GoldByte/README.md

 # To-Do:

-[ ] Divide parsing words into different functions
+[x] Divide parsing words into different functions

 [ ] Divide interpreting tokens into different functions

-[ ] Replace many if's with switch

 [ ] Improve code readability (There is a lot of things to improve)